 – Educators hoping to navigate school-wide responses to traumatic stress

 About Our Featured Faculty

 Mary Helen Immordino-Yang, EdD, studies the psychological and neurobiological bases of social emotion, self-awareness and culture and their implications for learning, development and schools.
-She is a Professor of Education at the USC Rossier School of Education, a Professor of Psychology at the Brain and Creativity Institute, a member of the Neuroscience Graduate Program Faculty at the University of Southern California and Director of the USC Center for Affective Neuroscience, Development, Learning and Education (CANDLE).
+She is a professor of education at the USC Rossier School of Education, a professor of psychology at the Brain and Creativity Institute, a member of the Neuroscience Graduate Program Faculty at USC and director of the USC Center for Affective Neuroscience, Development, Learning and Education (CANDLE).
 Immordino-Yang was elected 2016-2018 president of the International Mind, Brain and Education Society by the society’s membership.
 She is serving as a distinguished scientist on the Aspen Institute’s National Commission on Social, Emotional and Academic Development, where she was selected to the sub-committee of six scientists and educators drafting a working definition of SEAD.
 She is appointed to the National Academies of Sciences, Engineering, and Medicine’s Committee on the Science and Practice of Learning.